GobblesGobbles

 Source: Yahoo Sports

-Cade Cunningham spent Thursday night looking like the calmest person in the building while the Cavaliers tried to find an answer that wasn't there.
-He finished with 25 points, 10 assists, and all eight free-throw attempts made in Detroit's 107-97 win, and the most telling part of his night was how rarely it looked like he was pressing.
-For three quarters, he was mostly content to set up teammates and let Cleveland's pressure work against them.
-Then the fourth quarter came.
+Cade Cunningham finished with 25 points, 10 assists, and all eight free-throw attempts made in Detroit's 107-97 win over Cleveland.
+For the first three quarters, he was mostly content to set up teammates and let the Cavaliers' pressure work against them.
+Then came the fourth, where he scored 12 of his 25 points without forcing anything.

 Source: CBS Sports